Kaneki-ken03/Project-ZEN-OH/README.md

   * 5% Future Rewards/ Distributions/ (21,000,000 ZENOH)

 ***
+**we will burn 100% of LP tokens received from listing on UniSwap.**
+(we will update this Page with the transaction hash reffrencing the burn on block explorer here after listing)

+***

 **Join us on discord for future project update's, promo's, and announcements.** https://discord.gg/NmzQpnMNXW